 - Out sensationalize your opponents.
 Run the flashiest, most controversial stories out there.
 The nation may be seeing modest economic growth, but that news item takes second billing (or third or fourth) to kneeling controversy in the NFL.
 Why talk about the endless gang war in Chicago where murder occurs every week when a high-speed police pursuit in Los Angeles will garner more viewers.
 Spin up good stories with statements like, “The following may not be suitable for younger viewers”.
 Oh boy!
 Got to watch now!
 That’s some Must See TV, there!
 Like cancer warnings on packs of cigarettes and parental advisories on music, dangerous, disgusting and socially unacceptable sells (a lot).

 - Attack your opponent’s credibility whenever possible.
 If a major executive at CBS gets caught up in a sexual harassment scandal all the other media outlets attack them and make it into a major story.
 Why?
-One it makes good drama, drawing more viewers and, two , it attack’s the other networks credibility, causing them to lose viewers that other venues can pick up.
+One it makes good drama, drawing more viewers and, two, it attack’s the other networks’ credibility, causing them to lose viewers that other venues can pick up.

 So, you might ask yourself, how is this news?
-The answer is, in it’s purest form, it’s not.
+The answer is, in its purest form, it’s not.
 It’s marketing.
 Media is marketing and marketing is media.
 Do whatever it takes to make more money and be better than the competition.
 Despite how people feel about President Trump he often speaks the truth about, “Fake News.”
-He has chosen not to try to work with the media like all other presidents and politicians have done.
-More importantly, he has attacked their credibility, which in turn effects their bottom line.
+He has chosen not to try to work with the media as all other presidents and politicians have done.
+More importantly, he has attacked their credibility, which in turn affects their bottom line.
 I’m not supporting or defending his actions as POTUS but it’s food for thought in terms of the power media has and what happens when you challenge it.

 What’s the solution?
 Gather your news from as many venues as possible.
 If watching TV, hit all of the major news networks.
 Watch local news as well, their spin apparatus is less sophisticated so, by default, it can be more accurate.
 While online, do the same, view multiple sources.
 Pay particular attention to how competing venues cover the same story.
 A piece on Russia/Trump collusion of Fox News will have nothing in common with the same story on CNN or MSNBC.
 Don’t assume either one is more credible than the other, trust me, they’re not (Sorry Jim Gagliano, you’re definitely a voice of reason in a sea of insanity and you bring some common sense to CNN, but they are a big part of the problem, along with FOX and MSNBC).
 Try to filter out as much extreme content as that is where the most marketing value lies.